mmdsharifi/personal-goals/idea-and-misc/blog-ideas.md

 ## for my blog

-- [ ] who I planc for summer and learn more about js and css
+- [ ] how I plan for summer and learn more about js and css